Ancient Vessels

 A month later, on Nov.
 18, 1922, Cmdr.
 Whiting became the first aviator to be catapulted from a carrier’s deck.

-Since Langley was built primarily for testing and experimentation for seaborne aviation, there was no control tower.
+Since USS Langley was built primarily for testing and experimentation for seaborne aviation, there was no control tower.
 Her flight deck covered the entire ship from bow to stern, earning her the nickname “Covered Wagon”.

 USS Langley served as an unarmed test bed for flight deck and flight operations throughout the 1920s.
 During this time, the Navy would learn from its experiences on Langley how better to park and launch aircraft more quickly, which set the stage for the fleet aircraft carriers that followed, such as USS Lexington.